We’re going to walk you through how to build out a simple template and run a checklist from it, in around 10 minutes.

 We’ve pointed out the key parts that you need to focus on right now, since we will show you how to add extra features and functionality later on.

-Change the Template name
+Change the template name

 Click on the words “Blank Template” and change it to “Opening the office”.

-Click “Save Changes” to finish.
+Click “Save Changes” over in the top right corner of your screen to finish.

-Edit your Template
+Edit your template

-To add more tasks you have three options:
+To add tasks you have three options:

-- Hit the Enter key on your keyboard
+- Hit the Enter key on your keyboard to create new blank tasks

 - Copy & paste a list of tasks from another place e.g. an existing process, or a list in google sheets